-MLB Trade Rumors: Jose Quintana Trade To Cardinals, Melvin Upton to Detroit?
+MLB Trade Rumors: Jose Quintana Trade To Cardinals, Melvin Upton To Detroit?

-Opening Day 2017 is upon us, yet when the Chicago White Sox take the field in their home opener vs. the Detroit Tigers this afternoon, one of the main questions that may come up again is will Jose Quintana be traded anytime soon?
+Opening Day 2017 is upon us, yet when the Chicago White Sox take the field in their home opener vs. the Detroit Tigers this afternoon, one of the main questions that might come up again is if Jose Quintana will be traded anytime soon.

-Quintana, who will face off against Detroit’s Justin Verlander in just a matter of hours, has been the most consistent pitcher on the White Sox in the last three years (outside of Chris Sale) and he has quietly grown into one of the best lefties in the game.
+Quintana, who will face off against Detroit’s Justin Verlander in just a matter of hours, has been the most consistent pitcher on the White Sox in the last three years (outside of Chris Sale), and he has quietly grown into one of the best lefties in the game.
 However, after the White Sox fire sale during the offseason, the trade rumors around Quintana began to grow.
 While they did seem to quiet down for a bit during spring training, they are starting to rumble once again.

 According to a Chicago Tribune report, Quintana has not paid any attention to the latest rumors and isn’t willing to talk about them with reporters.